Dr. Phil Interview With ‘Cannibal Frat Boy’ Just Released [Video]

 An unaired interview between Dr. Phil McGraw and the “cannibal frat boy” Austin Harrouff, has just been released to the public via a court order.
-The episode features a 22-minute interview about the Florida college student accused of killing a couple and chewing a man’s face off.
+The episode features a 22-minute interview with the Florida college student accused of killing a couple and chewing a man’s face off.

 “I’m so sorry and I never wanted this to happen,” Austin Harrouff, 20, said amid a flurry of tears.
 “It’s like a nightmare.”